GeoffreyY/music-thingy-browser-extension/README.md

 Warning: this is under active development and most probably will break very frequently.

 This is the browser extension for my music database thingy.
+When listening to music / video on youtube, spotify or other websites (note: to be implmented), you can click on the extension, and extract the information about the song (aka song name, artist name etc) and submit them to the database.
+You can also tag, rate and comment on the song.

+TODO: make extension autoamatically extract information instead of manually.

 To use this, download (or git clone) this repo into a folder, then: